From Dance Floors to Airport Terminals: Designing for people to feel inspired

 They are high-stress, high-security, emotionally charged spaces—places of anticipation, fatigue, excitement, grief, and transition.
 And yet, some airports have begun to radically reshape what travel feels like by designing for people first.

 San Francisco International Airport is a global leader in this shift.
-It is the only airport in the world formally registered as a museum, and it has redefined the travel experience by curating rotating exhibitions, commissioning site-specific artworks, and integrating experience lounges that prioritize calm, curiosity, and cultural storytelling.
+It is the only airport in the world formally registered as a museum, and it has redefined the experience of travel by curating rotating exhibitions, commissioning site-specific artworks, and integrating experience lounges that prioritize calm, curiosity, and cultural storytelling.

 Our work at SFO gave me a front-row seat to what’s possible when art, architecture, and experience design work together.

-In Terminal 2, we collaborated with Mickie Meng to install a custom artwork in the lounge—an intentional pause within the terminal's movement.
+In Terminal 2, we collaborated with curator Mickie Meng to install a custom artwork by Cathy Lu within the lounge environment, an intentional moment of pause inside the movement of the terminal.
 We also worked alongside artists Dana Hemingway and Leah Rosenberg, contributing to a broader ecosystem of artworks woven directly into the passenger experience.

 2018 Leah Rosenberg Everywhere a Color

-Beyond physical artworks, SFO has embraced digital and data-driven art forms—motion-based installations and real-time systems that tell rich, evolving stories using emerging technologies.
-These works respond to live inputs, movement, and environmental data, making the airport feel alive rather than static.
+Beyond physical artworks, airports have embraced digital and data-driven art forms, motion-based installations and real-time systems that tell rich, evolving stories using emerging technologies.
+These works respond to live inputs, movement, and environmental data, making the airport feel playful rather than static.

-That mindset guides everything I do, whether I’m designing a dance venue, a corporate lobby, art for an airport terminal or a custom-fabricated installation.
-The question is never, “What should this space look like?”
-It’s always, “Who is this space for—and how do they want to feel when they’re here?”
+That mindset guides everything I do, whether I’m designing a dance venue, a corporate lobby, art for an airport terminal, or a custom-fabricated installation.
+The question is never, “What should it look like?”
+It’s always, “Who is it for and how do they want to feel?”

 In nightlife, that might mean softness where you expect hardness.
 Warmth where you expect edge.
 Moments of calm inside intensity.

-In workplace design, it often means borrowing cues from hospitality—lighting that flatters instead of interrogates, materials that age well, and spaces that encourage collision, rest, and reflection instead of constant productivity.
+In workplace design, it often means borrowing cues from hospitality lighting that flatters, materials that age well, and spaces that encourage collision, rest, and reflection instead of constant productivity.

 Designing for people requires empathy before aesthetics.
 It requires restraint.
 It requires listening.
 And it requires letting go of the idea that design needs to announce itself to be successful.

-If people stay longer than they planned to—if they feel more like themselves inside a space than they did outside it—if they leave wanting to return, then the design has done its job.
+If people stay longer than they planned, if they feel more like themselves inside a space than outside it, if they leave wanting to return, then the design has done its job.

 %20white%20Alpha.png)